t-phill/data-doggr/README.md

     Is 30,000 idle wells reasonable for more lenient definitions of inactivity (10 years)?

-    The State has needed to plugged and abandoned 1,400 wells since 1977.
+    The State war required to plugged and abandoned 1,400 wells since 1977.
 Who is to blame?

+What Data is available:

+        The DOGGR website contains a summary documenting each well in California.
+Assuming that the summary is correct and all wells are accounted for(not a fair assumption).
+We can make statements on the population size n.

+        Each well has a unique API number specific to it.
+If a well is ACTIVE (not plugged or abandoned), the production history by month (present~1954) is available in a downloadable excel file.

+Experimental Designs:

+    1) (Over 3 years of inactivity from 2-1-2019 means the well is idle)

+    Null Hypothesis: H0 mean = 30000
+    Alt.
+Hypothesis: HA mean > 30000

+    2) (Over 10 years of inactivity from 2-1-2019 means the well is idle)

+    Null Hypothesis: H0 mean = 30000
+    Alt.
+Hypothesis: HA mean > 30000

+Dependencies and Execution: